AlexanderBelloTech/AlexanderBelloTech/README.md

 ## 👋 Hello!
 Welcome to my GitHub

-I'm **Alexander Bello**, an iOS Developer focused on building reliable, scalable and well-structured mobile applications.
+I'm **Alexander Bello**, an iOS Developer focused on exploring iOS development concepts through practical projects and experiments.

 I enjoy working on clean architecture, reusable UI components, modular features and performance-oriented solutions that improve the quality of iOS apps.